SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/microsoft-teams.md

 Populate the resource fields as indicated.

 * Label: The resource name
-* API URL: The default Microsoft Graph API URL is<https://graph.microsoft.com/v1.0>
+* API URL: The default Microsoft Graph API URL is 'https://graph.microsoft.com/v1.0'
 * Tenant ID: Directory (Tenant) ID (You can check from you app registration page)
 * Authentication Grant Type: you can choose any value from the following according to the permissions you add to your App:
 	+ Password (Delegated Context)